KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/prep-work.md

    2. If your version is less than **5**, update to the latest by typing: `npm install npm -g`

+### 3. angular-cli

+1. In Git Bash (windows) or iTerm2 (macs), type: `npm install -g @angular/cli`

+ *This may take a minute or two to complete.
+Perfect excuse to grab yourself a drink!*

+2. To confirm Angular CLI was installed, while still in Git Bash or iTerm2, type: `ng version`.
+If you get a version number, you can move on!

+ _You may also see a warning saying “Could not start watchman; ...”
+This is ok and can be ignored but the version numbers for angular-cli and node should be displayed below that._

 <!--sec data-title="Chromebooks Only: Cloud9 Instructions" data-id="section0" data-show=true data-collapse=true ces id="chromebook"-->

 1. Sign up for an account at [c9.io](https://c9.io)